 If you answered “Yes” to any of the five questions, contact firstname.lastname@example.org for assistance in determining if an export license is necessary to hire foreign nationals to this position.

 The same concerns regarding deemed exports apply to existing foreign national staff.
 If your activity involves, or may involve, access to confidential/sensitive/proprietary technical data or software, then you need to conduct an export review (see checklist above) of each position held by a foreign national to determine if an export license would be necessary.

-See Also: Section 1F.
-Foreign Visitors
+See Also: Foreign Visitors